LGBTQ2IA+ Support

 Transitioning from military to civilian life can be tough.
 We'll work together to navigate the challenges you're facing, whether it's adjusting to a new routine, finding a sense of purpose, or building a support network.
 My goal is to assist in your pathway that feels right and provide assistance and support to process your experiences and emotions, and to help you find your footing in civilian life again.

-Adoption, Kinship, Donor-Conceived, Surrogacy
+Adoption, Kinship, Donor-Conceived, Reunification, Surrogacy Counseling

 Cult Recovery Therapy

 My approach to working with individuals who have experienced life within cults or the troubled teen industry is grounded in trauma-informed, person-centered care.
-Having briefly worked within the troubled teen industry and possessing personal insight into the psychological dynamics of high-control systems, I bring both professional and lived understanding to this work.
+Having worked within the troubled teen industry and possessing personal insight into the psychological dynamics of high-control systems, I bring both professional and lived understanding to this work.
 Survivors of these environments often carry profound wounds related to identity disruption, coercive control, shame, chronic fear, and learned dependency.

 Within this specialized therapeutic work, clients are supported in rebuilding autonomy, reconnecting with their authentic sense of self, and learning to trust their internal voice again.
 Therapy focuses on exploring the emotional and psychological impact of these experiences while gently identifying and loosening internalized conditioning.
 Emphasis is placed on fostering self-regulation, empowerment, and values-based decision-making, allowing clients to move beyond survival and reclaim a grounded sense of agency, purpose, and belonging.